worldpeaceenginelabs/1-MEGABYTE-INFINITY-STORE/README.md

 But if it comes to distributing more then the user-accounts, i (as a user) want to decide myself, what i am using my storage for.<br>
 A combination from multiple 1 Megabyte Stores and a logic of .get().on(data) subscriptions could get us there.<br>

-Just a thought: A subscription of a graphics community will sure take more space in an X Megabyte Store, than the subscription of a travel blog for instance.
+Another thought - use-case: file splitting - A subscription of a graphics community would then sure take more space in an X Megabyte Store, than the subscription of a travel blog for instance.
 And you dont want to have that knitting forum data chunks on your storage, because its not valueable to you.